 Nestlé S.A. statutory rules (art.
 7 to 9 of the Articles of Association) do not differ from applicable legal provisions.
-An Extraordinary General Meeting requested by one or more shareholders whose combined holdings represent at least 10% of the share capital as recorded in the commercial register must be held as promptly as practicable following such request (art.
+An Extraordinary General Meeting requested by one or more shareholders whose combined holdings represent at least 5% of the share capital as recorded in the commercial register or the votes must be held as promptly as practicable following such request (art.
 8 par.
 2 of the Articles of Association).